Bandwidth requirements vary from one network to another, and how to calculate bandwidth properly is vital to building...

-After ascertaining the network's bandwidth, you'll have to determine how much bandwidth each application is using.
-Use a network analyzer to detect the number of Bps the application sends across the network.
-To do this, you'll need to enable the Cumulative Bytes column of your network analyzer.
-After you have enabled this, then you have to:
+After determining the network's bandwidth, you'll have to see how much bandwidth each application is using.
+Use a network analyzer to detect the number of bytes per second the application sends across the network.
+To do this, first enable the Cumulative Bytes column of your network analyzer.
+The next steps in the bandwidth formula are:

 - Capture traffic to and from a test workstation running the application.

-- In your decode summary window, mark the packets at the beginning of the file transfer.
+- In the decode summary window, mark the packets at the beginning of the file transfer.

-I like to capture data in 10-second spurts and then do the division.
-I also like to check multiple workstations to make sure that the number is reflective of the general population.
-You will also have to determine how many concurrent users you will have.
-Obviously there will be a bandwidth difference between two concurrent users and 20.
+A final recommendation: Capture the data in 10-second spurts and then do the division.
+It's also a good idea to check multiple workstations to ensure the number is reflective of the general population.
+It's also important to determine how many concurrent users you will have.

 APM tools can help diagnose network performance issues